 - In the Activities section select the Forum activity type, then scroll to the bottom of the list and click Add.
 This will take you to your new Forum’s settings page, configure the setting as needed.

 - Enter a Name for your Forum.
 The text entered here will be the link students will click on to enter the Forum.

 - Enter a Description; this is a good place to enter information about which topics you would like students to discuss in this particular forum.
 The description will be displayed to students after they click to enter the activity; you can also choose to display it on the front page of your course by checking the box

-- Users within a course are given the option to subscribe to a forum, and receive all posts made to that forum by email.
-Instructors can change this behavior using the Subscription mode drop-down menu.
-For a brief description of the other options available, click the Help icon next to Subscription Mode.
+- Subscription and tracking: Users within a course are given the option to subscribe to a forum, and receive all posts made to that forum by email.
+Instructors can change this behavior in the Subscription and tracking section, using the Subscription mode drop-down menu.

-- To continue, scroll down to the Ratings area of the settings page.
-By turning on the Forum Ratings feature, an instructor can also provide grades to students based on the quality or quantity of their participation in the forums
+- Ratings: By turning on the Forum Ratings feature, an instructor can also provide grades to students based on the quality or quantity of their participation in the forums.

 By default, only those with elevated privileges in a course can provide ratings to student postings; if you would like to use the ratings system for a peer-evaluation activity, in which students can rate other students’ postings, please connect with your category manager for information.

 First, select an aggregation method from the Aggregate type drop-down menu.
 This controls how ratings are translated into a grade for each student.
 Next, select the Scale you would like to use for this forum; this determines what options you’ll see when giving a rating to a student’s post.